 unless they are securities which are convertible into, or which will give the holder the right to subscribe for, equity share capital.
 However, the exercise of an option contract would be a trade on which the PTM Levy is payable.

-The PTM Levy is not payable on trades in securities of open-ended investment companies (as defined in Article 1(2) of the Directive on Takeover Bids (2004/25/EC)), including exchange traded funds.
+The PTM Levy is not payable on trades in securities of open-ended investment companies, including exchange traded funds.

 Where more than one security is included in the same trade, the PTM Levy is charged as if there has been a separate trade in each security.